oracle-livelabs/developer/rest-services-for-adb-appdevlive/create-table/create-table.md

-# How to build powerful, secure REST APIs for your Oracle Database - Create and auto-REST enable a table
+# Create and auto-REST enable a table

 ## Introduction